rubenandrebarreiro/rubenandrebarreiro.github.io/_posts/2018-03-22-the-so-famous-crisis-of-the-20s.md

 ---
 bg: "photo4.jpg"
 layout: post
-title:  "The So Famous Crisis Of The 20s / A Tão Famosa Crise Dos 20 e Poucos Anos:"
+title:  "The So Famous Crisis Of The 20s / A Tão Famosa Crise Dos 20 e Poucos Anos"
 crawlertitle: "The So Famous Crisis Of The 20s"
 summary: "A Poem From João Filipe Araújo!"
 date:   2018-03-22 14:04:28 +0000